Back to blog

 By early March, everything should be ready:

-• Your team knows how to handle volume
+• Your crew knows how to handle the schedule and run estimates efficiently

-• Your calendar is starting to fill with spring jobs
+• Your calendar is starting to fill with spring floor coating jobs

 Phase 5: April Peak (Maintain and Optimize)

 April is typically your peak month.
-Phone is ringing.
-Calendar is full.
-This is where your preparation pays off.
+The phone is ringing, the calendar is full, and this is where your preparation pays off.

-Don't take your foot off the gas, but also don't try to do everything at once.
-Stick to what's working.
+Don't take your foot off the gas, but don't try to rebuild everything at once either.
+Stick to what's booking estimates.

 Keep optimizing small things.
-Test new ad creatives.
+Test new ad creative.
 Respond to reviews.
-Update GMB with new photos and posts.
-But don't try to rebuild your entire marketing strategy in April.
+Add fresh floor photos to your Google profile.
+But don't try to reinvent your whole strategy in April.

-Phase 6: May to August (Maintain Pipeline, Don't Panic in Summer)
+Phase 6: May to Late Summer (Maintain the Pipeline, Don't Panic)

 Don't panic.
-Don't cut your ad spend to zero and hope for referrals.
-This is when contractors lose momentum.
+Don't cut everything to zero and hope referrals carry you.
+That's how contractors lose momentum.

-Maintain your spending at 50 to 60 percent of spring levels.
-Fewer jobs coming in means you have more time to prepare for the next season.
+Maintain a steady flow of booked estimates at a reduced level.
+Fewer jobs coming in means more time to sharpen the operation.
 Use this time to:

 • Refine your messaging based on spring results

-• Strengthen your GMB profile with summer photos and posts
+• Strengthen your Google profile with fresh photos and reviews

 • Analyze what worked in spring and what didn't